Germany sees more patrols on Polish border to curb migration - NewsBreak

 Germany sees more patrols on Polish border to curb migration

-Authorities in Germany say about 4,500 such crossings have been registered since August.
-Many of them are people from Syria and Iraq who flew to Belarus in the hope of reaching the European Union via Poland.
+Authorities in Germany say have been registered since August.
+Many of them are people from Syria and Iraq who in the hope of reaching the European Union via Poland.

 Interior Minister Horst Seehofer said he has sent a letter to his Polish counterpart proposing joint patrols on the Polish side of the border to identify illegal crossings and arrest people-smugglers.
 He said he hasn’t yet received a reply.